-Motivation of The Study

-The following are the problem statements:
+Motivation of The Study The following are the problem statements:

 1. Since it is dangerous to disclose in the public domain, the exchange of ideas in fraud detection is frequently limited (fraud detection techniques in great detail).
 Additionally, it will provide invaders with the necessary knowledge to avoid discovery.
-As a result, we use the same heuristics and statistical fraud detection technique as in Section II.

-It is crucial and necessary for the early and accurate identification of fraud due to the complex-chaotic nature of fraud via malware and the variety of problems to a network, including backdoors for other crimes.
-As wellmonitored and managed network diagnosis frequently produces equivocal answers for unknown inputs, increasing the likelihood of false-positive and false-negative results, it is somewhat redundant and time-wasting.
-The understudied statistical models have been successfully applied and discovered successfully categorize transactions bv unsupervised predictive calculation of suspicion scores. accomplished through various methods as in Section III.
+As a result, we use the frequently produces equivocal answers for unknown inputs, increasing the likelihood of false-positive and false-negative results, it is somewhat redundant and time-wasting.
+The understudied statistical models have been successfully applied and discovered to successfully categorize transactions bv unsupervised predictive calculation of suspicion scores. accomplished through various methods as in Section III.